 Constitutional Hill will host an emotional reunion between former prisoners at the Old Fort Women's Gaol and their wardens.

-In celebrating Women’s Month, Constitution Hill in partnership with the Mail & Guardian, will be hosting Bars: The Price of Freedom Dialogue as part of the Colours of a Woman portfolio on Sunday August 31.
+In celebration of women in South Africa, Constitution Hill in partnership with the Mail & Guardian, will be hosting Bars: The Price of Freedom Dialogue as part of the Colours of a Woman portfolio.

 The event will showcase the stories of women who were previously incarcerated at the Old Fort Women’s Gaol at Constitution Hill.